TuxVinyards/qqX/README.md

 qqX offers an alternative menu system that has lots of power and functions.
 More even than quickemu.

 It has an easy installation.
-No additional software or dependancies are required.
+No additional software or dependencies are required.

 Quickemu works on the command line and traditionally has had a simple menu interface called quickgui.

 qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if is already installed on your system.
+Safely test out the qqX difference.
 Both may be installed.
-Safely test out the qqX difference on your existing quickgui VM's with multiple options of display modes, utilities, optimizers and tools...
+Give your existing quickgui VM's a power up with qqX's multiple display modes, utilities, optimizers and tools...

 ### Why the text interface?